 1993 in Ura-Harajuku, Shibuya, Tokyo, Japan

-Back in 2011, Chinese apparel maker I.T Ltd. acquired a 90% stake in A Bathing Ape after the Japanese company had seen significant losses the previous years.
+Back in 2011, Hong Kong company I.T Ltd. acquired a 90% stake in A Bathing Ape after the Japanese company had seen significant losses the previous years.
 It then wholesale purchased BAPE from NIGO.

-A Bathing Ape if officially started by NIGO.
+A Bathing Ape is officially founded by NIGO.

-By 1998, BAPE was sold in 40 stores across demand.
+By 1998, BAPE was sold in 40 stores across Japan.
 To increase interest in the label, NIGO would only supply 10% of overall demand.

-BAPE continues to explode in popularity across Japan and slowly begins to make its way West appearing on the likes of rap super Notorious B.I.G.
+BAPE continues to explode in popularity across Japan and slowly begins to make its way West, eventually appearing on the likes of rapper Notorious B.I.G.